 Michelle’s designs have been featured in numerous world renowned quilt magazines both within Australia and overseas.
 In 2015 her book, ‘Of Needle, Thimble and Thread’, which features 18 of her stunning designs, was published by renowned French publishing company, Quiltmania.
 Following the book’s release she was invited to teach in France and the United States of America where she also presented a number of trunk shows.
 In 2015, alongside 2 other world renowned Australian quilters, a selection of Michelle's quilts were featured in a special exhibit, ’Best of Australian Quilting’.
 This took place at the International Quilt Festival in Houston, America.
 A lecture entitled ’Three Addicted Aussie Quiltmakers' was also presented in Houston to a captivated, over capacity audience.

 Michelle is a highly skilled designer and quilter who is a patient and enthusiastic teacher.
-She likes nothing more than to share her passion and impart her expertise in quilting to others and she is highly sought after as a teacher and guest speaker.
+She likes nothing more than to share her passion and impart her expertise in quilting to others and she is highly sought after as a teacher and guest speaker both within Australia and internationally, having taught in the UK and throughout the US & Europe.
 She would love to meet you in a workshop in the future and start you on the journey of creating your own heirloom quilt, which is sure to be cherished by future generations.